 The importance of emotional intelligence and the need to support skills and learning beyond the purely academic has been acknowledged for many years.
 In his 1995 book, Emotional Intelligence, science journalist Daniel Goleman claimed that emotional intelligence is as important as IQ for social, professional, and academic success (Goleman, 1995).
-John D. Mayer, EMOTIONAL Peter Salovey, and REGULATION David R. Caruso • Stress Resistance Optimism later developed Emotional Control a specific test to measure emotional intelligence (Mayer et al., 2003).
-COLLABORATION
+John D. Mayer, EMOTIONAL Peter Salovey, and REGULATION David R. Caruso Stress Resistance later developed a specific test to et al., 2003).